bootphon/prosolia/README.md

 * compressed spectrogram (cubic root or log)

-* delta, delta-delta and dicrete cosine transform computed on spectrogram
+* energy computed on spectrogram (over the frequency axis)

 * pitch estimation and probability of voicing (from [Kaldi](http://kaldi-asr.org))